pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 In many cultures, homeopathy doesn’t *feel* unscientific.
 It’s folded into formal medical systems, sometimes even recommended alongside scientific treatment.
 That may be why many people feel no internal conflict.
 Some see it not as pseudoscience, but as a knowledge system neglected by mainstream research.
 That belief can persist even in the face of evidence.

-I brought it up a few times — how it defies science, how most serious institutions now treat it as pseudoscience.
+Durig our conversations, I brought the conflict up a few times — how homepathy defies science, how most serious institutions now treat it as pseudoscience.
 To me, there was a crisp contradiction between current scientific knowledge and homeopathy.
 In her mind, there was none.
 Our discussions made little difference.
 She didn’t argue, but she closed off — as if the conversation brushed against something she needed to keep balanced.

 I’d thought of beliefs too narrowly — as things that were probably true or false, more or less supported by evidence.
 I assumed weak beliefs would collapse when exposed.
 What I hadn’t grasped was how minds can shield them.
 Some beliefs survive not by strength, but by shelter.